 - You must submit your assignments electronically in Brightspace, by uploading a file in PDF or Microsoft Word format.
 Do not email your assignment to me or the TA. - Assignments must be submitted no later than 11:59 p.m.
-Eastern Time on the above due dates. - Late assignments are not accepted under any circumstances and I will assign a grade of zero.
-Only under the most serious of circumstances will I exempt a student from an assignment, in which case the remainder of the student's assessment will be reweighted.
+Eastern Time on the above due dates. - Late assignments are not accepted and I will assign a grade of zero.
+Only under a serious of circumstances will I exempt a student from an assignment, in which case the remainder of the student's assessment will be reweighted.